OVERVIEW Villa Fontanili-Leccio

-- Tuscania is the most suggestive center of the Tuscia.
-Quite powerful during the Etruscan period, the town became an important fortification in the middle-ages.
-The two churches of Santa Maria Maggiore and San Pietro are some of the most beautiful specimens of Romanic art.
-A walk in the center of the town is recommended.
+- Tuscania: dating back to the Etruscan period, it became an important fortification in the middle-ages.
+The two romanic churches of Santa Maria Maggiore are remarkable.
+A walk through the center of the town is rewarding.

 - Monte Argentario: only half an hour from Fontanile lies the Monte Argentario, a peninsula connected with the mainland by three dams.
 The Monte Argentario is known for its fine coastline, rich mediterranean vegetation and the two jet set harbours Porto Ercole and Porto Santo Stefano.

 - The Tarot-Garden of Niki de Saint-Phalle: on one of the hills not far from Fontanili the famous french artist hs built her „Jardin des Tarots“, twenty two giant sculptures inspired by the figures of the magic tarot cards.
 Children love it!

 - Villa Lante, Bagnaia- Viterbo: one of Italy’s most stunning Renaissance gardens.
 At 80 kms, just over an hours drive.
 Can be combined with a visit to